 2. Has the external review team been assembled yet, and can you provide any information about likely disciplinary composition?

-The external review team has been partially assembled and will be announced in full by December 31, 2015.
-It will be led by a sitting graduate dean from a peer institution whose disciplinary field is in the social sciences.
+The external review team has been partially assembled and will be announced in full by December 31, 2019.
+It will be led by a sitting graduate dean from a peer institution whose disciplinary field is in the sciences.
 The remaining members will be respected colleagues from peer institutions who will review a program in their discipline.

 3. Will the Graduate Council be able to provide any feedback on the self-studies prior to the panel visit?